coderrio/Coderr.Documentation/docs/indexnew.md

 ## Controlling report uploads

-By default, reports are thrown away if the upload fails, to not interfere with your application.
+By default, reports are thrown away if the upload fails, to avoid interference with your application.

-To enable the internal memory queue, use the following command to activate it:
+To enable queued report uploads, use the following configuration line to activate it:

 ```csharp
 Err.Configuration.QueueReports = true;
 ```

-The queue also makes sure that there is no delay our UI-unresponsiveness as the upload is made on a background thread.
+The queue also makes sure that your UI-unresponsiveness is not affected when reports are being uploaded.

 To learn how to further control the error report uploads, read our [customizing uploads guide](client/customize-uploads.md).